aliaksandrminsk/react-hooks-sass-task/README.md

 # React-Hooks-Sass Example

 This project is an online store.
-It shows how to use React Hooks along with [TypeScript](https://www.typescriptlang.org/) language.
+Technologies: React Hooks, TypeScript, Webpack and Sass.

 To run the package.